kenchoong/nestjs-cqrs/README.md

    STRIPE_SK_TEST="THE_KEY_FROM_STRIPE_DASHBOARD" <- Get from Stripe Dashboard
    STRIPE_WEBHOOK_SECRET="SECRET_FROM_STRIPE_CLI" <-- get from STRIPE CLI
    ```

+   > Note: This need to setup the credential probably, if not you will facing this [issue](https://github.com/kenchoong/nestjs-cqrs/issues/6)

 7. Paste Stripe Publishable key to `frontend/.env` file, to look like this